jaimefoobar/fieldJournal/learning/generalAdvice.md

 "I don't think you're my type" ...
 "I'm not your type??"
 * Don't try to explain your way out of a shit test.
 * Don't escalate off of shit tests or off of negatives.
+* If a girl says no to something, don't ask her for the same thing again.
+E.g. if a girl says no to coffee, but then you build up more rapport, don't ask her again for coffee, because then that means she will have to admit that she was wrong.
+Instead, ask her for a drink, going to get a smoothie, etc.

 ## VII.
 The Process